auth0/docs/articles/quickstart/backend/django/01-authorization.md

 ]
 ```

 Create `utils.py` file in your application's folder and define a function that maps the `sub` field from the `access_token` to the username.
-Then, the <a href="https://docs.djangoproject.com/en/2.2/ref/contrib/auth/#django.contrib.auth.backends.RemoteUserBackend.authenticate" target="_blank">authenticate</a> method from <a href="https://docs.djangoproject.com/en/2.2/ref/contrib/auth/#django.contrib.auth.backends.RemoteUserBackend" target="_blank">RemoteUserBackend</a> will create a remote user in the Django authentication system and return a User object for the username.
+Then, the <a href="https://docs.djangoproject.com/en/2.2/ref/contrib/auth/#django.contrib.auth.backends.RemoteUserBackend.authenticate" target="_blank" rel="noreferrer">authenticate</a> method from <a href="https://docs.djangoproject.com/en/2.2/ref/contrib/auth/#django.contrib.auth.backends.RemoteUserBackend" target="_blank" rel="noreferrer">RemoteUserBackend</a> will create a remote user in the Django authentication system and return a User object for the username.

 ```python
 # auth0authorization/utils.py